okogosov/PPL/README.md

 - improved support inside and outside functions  of structures (replacing functions,access to functions and variables by "this")
 - added samples
 - improved error diagnostics

+What's new in version 2.0.7 (added 26/10/2023)

+- added encapsulation structure to structure
+- fixed bugs and added explanation to tutorial
+- added command 'type'